South Lambeth estate was originally built in the 1960s and is located between Stockwell and Oval tube stations.

-Homes for Lambeth are adding new and better homes to South Lambeth estate, improving Wimborne House and replacing some of the older, less efficient blocks.
+Homes for Lambeth are adding new and better homes to South Lambeth estate, and replacing some of the older, less efficient blocks.
 Architects Pollard Thomas Edwards have worked closely with residents to create a masterplan that will deliver the right homes and encourage a neighbourly estate.
 It will feel safer and better connected to the surrounding area and have more usable shared outdoor space.

 There will be 362 new homes altogether, a mix of apartments, maisonettes and a small number of mews houses, which will be designed to look good and be more efficient to run.
 This includes 51 brand new replacement homes for secure tenants already living on the estate and 34 new homes for people on the council’s housing list.